-After 3 days in Girona, we spent the rest of our time (3 ½ days) in the city of Barcelona.
+After 3 days in Girona, we spent the rest of our time (3 ½ days) in Barcelona.
 Three days is not enough to see or eat all the Barcelona food it offers.
 It’s just enough to get acquainted with the city.